-The Mossorh to the hall again themand, where waited all his train, And mark'd how all of Reynard's race, And getherd round the judgment place; Modes of rank and fame were they, Although their names 'twere hard to say; While rank d as if prepared for strife, Stood those who sought for Rennard's life.
-Then spoke the King: "Sir Rennard hear!
-Tell me what tempted thee whilere The timid Hare to slay.
-And send his head to me in scorn; --Hath ever King such insult borne? -But thou shalt rue that day!
-Bellin hath had his treason's meed And thou shalt suffer for the deed."
+The timid Hare to slay, And send his head to me in scorn; - Hath ever King such insult borne? - But thou shalt rue that day!
+6tllin hath had his treason's meed And thou shalt suffer for the deed."

-"Was e'er such wretched wight;

-Oh, would that I long since had died,

-Or never seen the light!
+"Ah woe is me!" the Fox replied, "Was e'er such wretched wight; Oh, would that I long since had died, Or never seen the light!

-Tsegrim and the Crane.
-Tsegrim und der Kranich.
+Tregrim and the Grane ...
+Tregrim une der Kranich

-Published for the Proprietors by All Payne Dresden & Leipzig
+P in united for the Proprietors by A H I ayrus ones non which $\beta = \beta$

 I sent thee jewels by the pair,

 Of priceless worth were they, and rare,

 As e'er on earth hath been;

-Which Bellin doubtless set aside,
+Which Gellin doubtless set aside,

 And slew the Hare, his theft to hide,

-Was e'er such traitor seen!"-
+Was e'er such traitor seen!" -

-Sly Remarn ceased his wail, but now
+Sly Regnard ceased his wail, but now

-Arose the wise Dame Riickenan,
+Arose the wise Dame Rückenau,

 And said: "Are they above the ground,

-The jewels surely may be found!-
+The jewels surely may be found! -

 Let strict inquiries be made,

 The clergy too may give their aid;

 So prithee now describe at large,

-What thou to Bellin gav'st in charge." -
+What thou to Gellin gav'st in charge." -

-Quoth Regnard: "Ah, I fear in vain Are hopes these jewels to regain; - Who hath them, doubtlessly will try, To keep them in security! - How shall I meet Dame Exmetrin, Who disapproved of my design, Of sending by the Ram and Hare, Things of such value, and so rare.
+Quoth Regnard: "Ah, I fear in vain Are hopes these jewels to regain; - Who hath them, doubtlessly will try, To keep them in security! - How shall I meet Dame Ermetein, Who disapproved of my design, Of sending by the Ram and Hare, Things of such value, and so rare.
 And now my foes complain of me! - But when the King shall set me free, I'll wander forth from place to place, Till I have found the treasure's trace; And will regain it, though the strife, Should cost me wounds, or even life."
+57